The Open edX Koa release is the 11th release of the Open edX platform and includes several updates for architecture and code.

 Installation and Operations updates

 For successful deployment of the Open edx Koa release and support over a hundred registered students on a single server, users must adhere to the core technology guidelines.
 The release is planned to be used only for Ubuntu 20.04 amd64 and for Django 3.0, possibly even for Django 3.1.

 For more information on how to install the release from scratch and how to prepare the server, refer to the Open edX Native Installation.

 Koa will still run Elasticsearch 1.5.2.
-The new upgrade has been cancelled for now and scheduled for the next release of Open edx – Lilac.
+The new upgrade has been canceled for now and is scheduled for the next release of Open edx – Lilac.

-To reset versions of various services from the native installation was developed a new script – evrsion.py
+To reset versions of various services from the native installation developed a new script – evrsion.py

 Impact on Code